 When there's only a small amount left over, QuickBooks lets you create an adjusting entry.
 This forces your accounts to balance so you can finish your reconciliation.
 Consider this as an option when you can't find the source of the discrepancy and there's only a small difference.

 |Important: Adjusting entries are powerful.
 You must be absolutely sure the amount is small and an error.
 Adjusting entries should be a last resort, as making them for large discrepancies can cause accounting issues.
 We recommend reaching out to your accountant if you're unsure.

 Enter an adjusting entry

 You'll see a message explaining that your account isn't balanced.
-Select the Add adjusting entry link.
+Select Add adjustment and finish then Done.
 This creates an expense transaction if the difference is negative, or an income transaction if the difference is positive.
 It forces the account to balance.